jetbrains-academy/data-visualization-course/3_2_histograms_matplotlib/1_theory/2_hist_log/task.md

 One way to address this issue is by setting an upper limit for sales.
 However, how can we determine a reasonable threshold?

 A good approach is to apply a logarithmic scale to the x-axis.
-This transformation helps spread out the lower values while compressing the extreme ones, making the distribution clearer.
+This transformation spreads out the lower values while compressing the extreme ones, making the distribution clearer.
 With this view, we can define a meaningful sales cutoff.

-The `hist` function does not allow us to set a logarithmic scale for x-axis directly.
-Instead, we can apply logarithmic scaling to the axis, by calling the [`ax.set_xscale()`](https://matplotlib.org/stable/api/_as_gen/matplotlib.axes.Axes.set_xscale.html#matplotlib.axes.Axes.set_xscale) function with the `log` argument.
+The `hist` function does not allow us to set a logarithmic scale for the x-axis directly.
+Instead, we can apply logarithmic scaling to the axis by calling the [`ax.set_xscale()`](https://matplotlib.org/stable/api/_as_gen/matplotlib.axes.Axes.set_xscale.html#matplotlib.axes.Axes.set_xscale) function with the `log` argument.

 ## Task

-Try to logarithm the x-axis of the histogram to understand the upper limit of sales better.
+Apply logarithmic scaling to the x-axis of the histogram to better understand the upper limit of sales.

 ## Hints